 Elizabeth Cottrell: ” Yes, that’s exactly what I was thinking…historians are losing a precious resource when so few people write personal letters.”

-On John's website, Field of Reeds, I took a fascinating journey to a papyrus swamp in the Jordan Valley where his video shows papyrus (“The plant that ruled the world”) being harvested and used to make mats.
+On John's website, Field of Reeds, I took a fascinating journey to a papyrus swamp in the Jordan Valley.
+CLICK HERE to access that video (Adobe Flash may be required).
 I learned how it dominated the world for two thousand years, between 1100 BC and 900 AD, and about its first uses by the Egyptians in making cradles, roof thatching, baskets, and boats large enough to cross oceans (proven by Thor Heyerdahl).

 Papyrus was the basis for the hundreds of thousands of books in the Royal Library in Alexandria and the fifty-eight public libraries in Rome—virtually all of the Western world's literature and sacred texts.
 “The world's first and second bestsellers were written on it,” according to the“Papyrus” page on the Field of Reeds website.